 The Train Exhibit in Union Station is one of the temporary exhibits that is currently there for people to see.
 You can watch the trains as they go by on high speed on the tracks.
 If your kids love trains, then make sure you don’t miss this.

-Things To Do In Kansas City, Kansas With Kids
+Things To Do In Kansas City, Kansas and Overland Park With Kids

 Kansas City, Missouri and Kansas City, Kansas are so close, so we spent one of our days in Kansas City and we were able to do quite a few things that we all really enjoy.

 The Deanna Rose Children’s Farmstead has so many things to do.
 From feeding the baby goats, to fishing, to riding a pony to hay rides around the farmstead.

 We spent several hours here just interacting with animals.
 My favorite part was feeding the baby goats and Aiden’s was the catch and release.
 With my help we were able to catch a fish.
 This was his first time doing this and loved it.

 There are also several playgrounds at the farmstead that children can choose from.
 Plan to spend several hours here because there are just so many things to do to keep your kids entertained.